-The Centers for Medicare & Medicaid Services (CMS) redesigned its Hospital Compare and Nursing Home Compare websites, allowing patients and their families to navigate more efficiently and find important information such as data from nursing home inspections and other quality measures.
+The Centers for Medicare & Medicaid Services (CMS) redesigned its Hospital Compare and Nursing Home Compare websites, allowing patients and their families to navigate more efficiently and find important information such as data from nursing home inspections and other

 At a July 19 press conference, Shari M. Ling, MD, CMS's Deputy Chief Medical Officer, said, "Hospital Compare and Nursing Home Compare allow Americans to make side-by-side comparisons of the nursing homes and hospitals in their area on a diverse range of metrics.
 These can range from specific medical standards, such as how many people are taking the appropriate medications following a surgical procedure, to the levels of patient satisfaction with a facility."

 She added that the two sites are popular with consumers.
 Hospital Compare attracted more than 1.2 million visitors and Nursing Home Compare more than 500,000 visits in the first half of 2012.

 "The refinements improve the experience of navigation for the general public and also provide additional data that gives Americans more relevant information when using these compare tools," Ling said, adding: "Thanks to the Affordable Care Act, we have included new information on the ownership of nursing homes and have updated the data for the quality measures previously available on the site.

 According to Ling, Nursing Home Compare added a variety of new measures, including specific findings from nursing home inspections.
 The site includes a new measure that reports data on a nursing home's use of anti-psychotic medications.
 It also provides information on the percentage of residents who report experiencing moderate to severe pain while staying in the nursing home.